kwiamwis/aalenia/potapps/dupabot.md

 * Enabling PoT command execution from Discord
 * Displaying a dashboard for each connected PoT server that shows the players online and server conditions
-* Displaying a leaderboard for each connected PoT server These functionalities require webhook recpetion:
+* Displaying a leaderboard for each connected PoT server

+These functionalities require webhook reception:
 * Syncing a PoT server's "Global" chat with a Discord chat channel (PlayerChat webhook required)
 * Syncing Discord roles to all connected PoT servers (PlayerLink webhook required)
 * Log any webhooks sent to the application to a Discord channel